rafacancian/rac-ecommerce/README.md

   - [Feign]: for external server communications
 - [Kafka]: Apache Kafka is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.
 - [Zookeeper]: centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services
+- [Kafdrop]: Kafdrop is a web UI for viewing Kafka topics and browsing consumer groups.
+The tool displays information such as brokers, topics, partitions, consumers, and lets you view messages.
 - [Lombok]: Annotations helper library
 - [H2]: A very fast database embedded for tests
 - [Swagger]: Swagger open source and pro tools have helped millions of API developers, teams, and organizations deliver great APIs.